solhosty/solhosty/README.md

 ### Howdy 🤠,
-### My name is Hosty, and I am in my first full year as a Full-Stack developer in my current role.
-I am currently working on the Solana blockchain in finding solutions avaialable to the community that rests within my project.
+### My name is Hosty, and I am in my first full year as a Full-Stack developer in my current role at a small communication company.
+I am currently working on the Solana blockchain wiht my project "The Minions" in finding solutions to some of the underlying problems in my own community and beyond.

 ### Am proficient in:
-Javascript
+* Javascript

-### Plan to learn:
+* Python
+* HTML
+* CSS/SCSS

+### On the Dock:
+* Rust
+* Golang

+### This github will consist of 📕:
+* Web3 project centered UI
+* Mobile Wallet App for Solana users.
+* Project centered games

-### Plan to work on 📕:
+### Templates to use:

-### Previous repos:

-### Am working on:
+* Refining before placing on GH.